pendo-io/pendo-mobile-sdk/android/pnddocs/xamarin_maui-android.md

 ## Step 4.
 Verify installation
 1. Test using Visual Studio:
 Run the app.
-Review the device log and look for the following message:
+Review the Android Studio logcat and look for the following message:
 `Pendo SDK was successfully integrated and connected to the server.`
 2. In the Pendo UI, go to Settings>Subscription Settings.
-3. Hover over your app and select View app details.
+3. Select the **Applications** tab and then your application.
 4. Select the Install Settings tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
 5. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.